Caring for Your Small Cage Bird And Keeping It Healthy

 Trimming Your Pet Bird’s Beak:

 This is another procedure that should only be done by an experienced professional versed in the procedure.
 Occasionally, the beak of your bird may overgrow due to lack of vigorous use and gnawing.
-Trimming the beak is best left to a professional.
+Trimming your bird’s beak is best left to a professional.
 I use a number 20, 15 or 11 scalpel blade.
 I hold the blade perpendicular to the bird’s bill and gently draw the blade along the beak from its cuticle to its point – much like hand planing a piece of wood with a drawknife.
 Repeated very fine passes along the beaks removes the loose and discolored material that accumulates over the living bill in birds confined to cages.
 If rosy areas appear too much tissue is being removed.

 Where Should I Put My Pet Bird’s Cage?